BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <h5> Basic operations</h5>
 <p>
-Activate sequencer steps by turning encoder leds ON (pressing encoder buttons), deactivate steps by turning encoder button leds OFF; and adjust active step (playback) pitches by turning active encoders left or right.
-The sequencer only outputs about 15 unique pitches (pentatonic scale, three octaves) and the encoders store 128 possible values, so when you turn slowly you will experience roughly 10 clicks where nothing happens for every click where the audible playback pitch changes.
+Activate sequencer steps by turning encoder leds ON (clicking encoder buttons), deactivate steps by turning encoder button leds OFF; and adjust active step (playback) pitches by turning active encoders left or right.
+The sequencer only outputs about 15 unique pitches (pentatonic scale, three octaves) and the encoders store 128 possible values, so when you turn slowly you will experience roughly 10 turning-clicks where nothing happens for every click where the audible playback pitch changes.
 </p>
 <h5> Function group Buttons</h5>
 <p>